Turbo File (ASCII)

-The Turbo File devices from ASCII Corporation are external storage devices for saving game positions on various Nintendo consoles.
+The Turbo File devices from ASCII Corporation are external storage devices for saved game data on various Nintendo consoles.
 They have been sold only in Japan, and are mainly supported by ASCII's own games.
+The first one was designed primarily to allow players transfer data between the Wizardry games released on the Famicom (and later Game Boy and Super Famicom).

 Turbofile

-For the Famicom, released in 1986.
-It contains 8kB battery-backed SRAM.
+Turbofile is for the Famicom, and was released in 1986.
+It contains 8 kilobytes of battery-backed SRAM.
 It connects to the Famicom's 15-pin controller expansion port.